l7mp/mc-wan/README.md

 * the rest of the priority levels use the subsequent ports X+1, X+2, etc.,
 * we can define a separate port for traffic that is to be exchanged over the Internet.

-We assume the SD-WAN is bootstrapped with appropriate per-destination port application-aware routing policies to enforce the priority encoded in the destination port.
+We assume the SD-WAN is bootstrapped with appropriate per-destination-port application-aware routing policies to enforce the priority encoded in the destination port.

 ### EW gateways

-We use a standard implementation that supports a sufficiently large subset of the Gateway API, see [here](https://gateway-api.sigs.k8s.io/implementations) for an up-to-date list.
-Maybe the best choice would be [Istio](https://istio.io/latest/docs/tasks/traffic-management/ingress/gateway-api): that way we could use further service-mesh functionality as well.
+We use a standard [Kubernetes gateway implementation](https://gateway-api.sigs.k8s.io/implementations) that supports a sufficiently broad subset of the Gateway API.
+Maybe the best choice would be [Istio](https://istio.io/latest/docs/tasks/traffic-management/ingress/gateway-api): that way we could use further service-mesh functionality *inside the clusters* as well.

 We assume that the EW gateway pods are labeled with `app.kubernetes.io/name: gateway` or whatever the implementation we choose use for this purpose.